1. Definitions and Interpretation

 “Applicant” means a person who has submitted an Application.

-“Applicant Data” means all data and information relating to an Applicant including their Personal Data.
+“Applicant Data” means all data and information relating to an Applicant including their Personal Data and any documentation uploaded as part of an Application.

 “Application” means any submission for one or more Courses, made by an Applicant, through UCAS to include the supporting information used to make the decision on their application.

-“Awarding Body or Bodies” means an awarding body that is responsible for awarding qualifications and confirming grades achieved by Applicants.
+“Awarding Body” means an awarding body that is responsible for awarding qualifications and confirming grades achieved by Applicants.

 “Confidential Information” means, in relation to a party or any Awarding Bodies all information, whether technical or commercial, disclosed in writing, electronically, on disc, orally or by inspection of documents or pursuant to discussions between the parties or between UCAS and an Awarding Body, and including information provided before the date of the Agreement, where the information either (a) is confidential in nature; (b) constitutes commercially sensitive information and/or trade secrets; (c) is identified as confidential at the time of disclosure; and/or (d) ought reasonably to be considered confidential given the nature of the information or the circumstances of disclosure, it being agreed that this definition shall include Embargoed Information.